striezel/plotly-node-export-server/readme.md

 ## Requirements

-This application needs two prerequisites:
+This application needs one prerequisite:

 * Node.js 14 or later (preferably the latest LTS version)